 Currently reading “The Artist-Run Space of the Future” by Chris Kennedy.
 “A research brief and some incomplete thoughts about the artist-run space of the future from the Institute for Applied Aesthetics, Office of Research Experiment Stations.”
 I will be bringing a copy to Plug to share and distribute.
 Stop by on Saturdays (10a-5p) to weigh in on the text/topic.
 More resources can be found at Applied Aesthetics.

-“It is difficult trying to enter the business world as a right brain thinker, not because those skills aren’t essential, but because that world is structured around hard metrics and art is difficult to quantify.
+A recent arrival to Plug Projects is Cory Imig’s copy of Golden Age’s recently published, Reference Work.
+Reference Work is a conceptual business textbook written by Martine Syms and Marco Kane Braunschweiler.“It is difficult trying to enter the business world as a right brain thinker, not because those skills aren’t essential, but because that world is structured around hard metrics and art is difficult to quantify.
 Reference Work is intended to demystify some of the day-to-day operations of a cultural business and expand the definition of commercial success.”